olincollege/automatic-course-planner/README.md

 4. Choose if you are studying abroad and the according semester
 5. Choose if you are graduating early and the according semester
 6. Press on the `View 4 Year Course Plan` button
-7. Your 4-year course schedule is generated!!
+7. Your 4-year course schedule has been generated!!

 <!-- ROADMAP -->